-Located in California, Serenity Lodge is a place where men and women can step away from distractions and begin their recovery journey.
-Our amenity-rich facility gives our Guests a place to feel as comfortable as possible.
+Located in California, Serenity Lodge is a place where Men can step away from distractions and begin their recovery journey.
+Our amenity-rich facility gives our Clients a place to feel as comfortable as possible.

 You have access to a safe and relaxing addiction treatment facility.
 Our beautiful surroundings and amenities give you the first step for a new beginning.
-Guests at Serenity Lodge can take advantage of:
+Clients at Serenity Lodge can take advantage of:

 - Meditation therapy